 The best exercises to treat spinal stenosis pain

-Always undertake any therapeutic exercise plan while partnering with your primary care physician or physical therapist.
+Always undertake any therapeutic exercise plan while partnering with your primary care doctor or physical therapist.
 While there are many benefits to these activities, there is a risk of worsening your spinal stenosis symptoms through improper movement or overexertion.
 The following kinds of exercises are commonly recommended to relieve painful neck or back symptoms:

-- Pilates — dynamic, but still light, movement that focuses on building a strong core
+- Pilates.
+Dynamic, but still light, movement that focuses on building a strong core.

 In addition to potentially relieving nerve compression through strengthening muscles, exercising can help achieve weight-loss goals, relieve stress and improve heart health.

 Exercise can be combined with a full range of conservative spinal stenosis treatments.
 Work with your doctor to develop a plan that is best for your needs.
 While many patients dealing with spinal stenosis pain can find effective relief with exercise and other nonsurgical options, sometimes weeks and months can go by and symptoms either do not improve or they worsen.
 At this point you may be referred to a spine specialist to discuss surgery.